Cipppp/pirvuciprian/README.md

 ## Acknowledgments

-Here is a list with resources I find helpful and I would like to give credit to..
+Here is a list with resources I find helpful and I would like to give credit to.

 -   [Choose an Open Source License](https://choosealicense.com)
 -   [Malven's Flexbox Cheatsheet](https://flexbox.malven.co/)